 3. Notwithstanding the above, the County may approve any site located within an area in the above list of priorities, provided that the county finds that the proposed site is in the best interest of the health, safety and welfare of the county and its inhabitants, will not have a deleterious effect on the nature and character of surrounding properties and the community and is otherwise in compliance with this ordinance.

-• The applicant has submitted an "Inability to Collocate" graphic which is provided for review in "Attachment 11" of the application and was prepared by SBA.
+• The applicant has submitted "Propagation Maps" which is provided for review in "Attachment 11" of the application and was prepared by Verizon.

 B. Type and height of Wireless Support Structures and towers.